-Make sure you brush or spray BOTH sides of the wontons with cooking oil!
+- Make sure you brush or spray BOTH sides of the wontons rounds with cooking oil!
 Be generous!
 This will allow them to crisp up nicely.
 Then press them into your muffin tins using your fingers.
 Bake on the bottom rack for 6-8 minutes or until lightly browned.

-- Take out wonton shells and fill each cup halfway with meat mixture and add a small slice of cheese.
-Fill the rest of the tin (ALL THE WAY to the top of the wonton) with more meat mixture.
-Then add another square of cheese to the top.
+- Take out wonton shells and fill each cup halfway with meat mixture.
+Add a small slice of cheese then fill the rest of the tin (ALL THE WAY to the top of the wonton) with more meat mixture.
+Finally add another square of cheese to the top.

-Serve with ketchup or more melty cheese sauce on the side!
+- Serve with ketchup or more cheese sauce on the side!